Stop using Peloton Tread+ 'immediately,' federal safety agency warns after child death, 38 reported 'incidents'

 NEW YORK -- A federal consumer safety agency is warning Americans to immediately stop using Peloton's Tread+, a treadmill linked to at least one child death.

-The Consumer Product Safety Commission published a release Saturday, noting that it is aware of at least 38 incidents of nonfatal injuries in small children and a pet along with the child death reported in March.
+The Consumer Product Safety Commission published a release Saturday, noting that it is aware of at least "39 incidents," including a death reported in March and injuries to small children and a pet.

 The CPSC stated that children and pets can become "entrapped, pinned and pulled under the rear roller of the product," posing risk for "abrasions, fractures and death."